 Spiral Model Application

-Large-scale Projects: The Spiral Model is an excellent choice for large, complex projects.
-Its iterative nature allows for the gradual build-up of a system, starting with the most critical components.
+Large-scale Projects: The Spiral Model is an excellent choice v model for large, complex projects.
+Its more iterative approach by nature allows for the gradual build-up of a system, starting with the most critical components.
 This method ensures that significant problems are discovered and addressed early in systems development lifecycle.

 High-risk Projects: Given its focus on risk analysis at every iteration, the Spiral Model is ideal for projects with significant potential risks.
 These could include projects using new technologies, projects with uncertain requirements, or projects with high financial stakes.